osohq/oso/docs/content/python/getting-started/quickstart/index.md

  ```

 The `allow` rule is what's queried by `is_allowed()` in your application.
-In this case, we are delegating to Oso's built-in `role_allows` rule.
+In this case, we are calling Oso's built-in `role_allows` rule.
-`role_allows` will use the data we provide in `actor_has_role_for_resource`.
+To use `role_allows` you must define `actor_has_role_for_resource` and `resource` rules.

+An `actor_has_role_for_resource` rule accesses the `role` property from the `actor` you passed to `is_allowed`.

 A `resource` rule governs access to a specific resource in your app.
 In the above configuration for `Page`, there are two possible actions: `"read"` and `"write"`.
 Guests can read, but not write, to a `Page`.
 Admins are allowed to write to a `Page`.

 There's much more you can do with Oso — we're just scratching the surface here.
 Polar is a very expressive language, and you can encode authorization logic far beyond what we've shown in this guide.
+For instance: you can define multiple resource rules, one for each resource type in your application that requires authorization.
+Resources can each have their own roles, or can inherit role & permission assignments from parent resources.
+For a good place to get started with more complex authorization logic, check out our guide on [getting started with roles](https://docs.osohq.com/learn/roles.html).

 ## Want to talk it through?